 For powdered coffee creamers, shelf life is typically around six month and up to 2 years.
 You should be able to find the expiry date on the packaging easily.
 You should also read the label if there is any usage detail about this product.
 These items don’t go rancid quickly, and if they are sealed packed, so you might still able to use it even if it pass the expiration date.
 For this type of creamers, they actually do not go bad, but the taste will change if you keep it way too long.

 The shelf life of Coffee Mate dry coffee creamer is up to 2 years.

-For liquid form, usually after open, it may last for almost two to three weeks.
+For liquid form, the shelf life is much shorter.
+Again check the expiration date on the package to know how long you can keep it.
+After open, liquid coffee creamer may last for almost two to three weeks.
 Coffee Mate recommends you to use the their liquid coffee creamer within 2 weeks after open.
 After this time, the favor may be changed, and you don’t even like it after tasting it!

 Can You Freeze Coffee Creamer?